Alison Hill with Mary Ellis at White Waltham, September 2017

 Alison Hill's most recent collection, Sisters in Spitfires, (Indigo Dreams, 2015) celebrates the women who flew with the Air Transport Auxiliary during the Second World War.

-Alison's poetry has appeared in a range of magazines and anthologies, including Poems for a Liminal Age and Fanfare in 2015.
+Alison's poetry has appeared in a wide range of magazines and anthologies, including Fanfare, Poems for a Liminal Age and The Pocket Book of Suffrage (Paper Swans Press 2018).
 Her poem 'To a Girl on Platform Three' was nominated by SOUTH for the Forward Prize for Best Single Poem and her first full collection, Slate Rising (Indigo Dreams, 2014) was nominated for the TS Eliot Prize.

-A second launch was held at the Square Tower in Portsmouth on Sunday 17 September with poets Maggie Sawkins, Stephen Boyce, Robyn Bolam and Matthew West, plus music from local trio Fly Away Peter.
+A second launch event was held at the Square Tower in Portsmouth with contributing poets Robyn Bolam, Stephen Boyce, Maggie Sawkins and Matthew West.
+Music was provided by the trio Fly Away Peter.

-Fifty Ways to Fly includes poems from two ATA pilots, Pauline Gower and Jackie Moggridge, and is sold in support of the British Women Pilots' Association - please order copies direct via firstname.lastname@example.org (8.99 plus p&p)
+Fifty Ways to Fly includes poems from two ATA pilots, Pauline Gower and Jackie Moggridge (first time published), and is sold in support of the British Women Pilots' Association - you can order copies direct via firstname.lastname@example.org